 International Institutions.
 In June 2002, the Group of Eight Nations identified the IMO and the World Customs Organization (WCO) as two institutions that should develop global initiatives to improve maritime security.
-However, the authority of the IMO and WCO stops at the borders of countries.
-Individual governments must enforce the standards and conventions developed by these institutions in order for them to have any real authority.

-At its December 2002 conference, the IMO adopted a new chapter to the Safety of Life at Sea (SOLAS) Convention entitled International Ship and Port Facility Security (ISPS) Code.39 The code contains both mandates and voluntary measures to improve maritime security.
-IMO member governments had until July 1, 2004 to implement the new regulations.
-The code largely parallels the requirements called for in MTSA.40
+At its December 2002 conference, the IMO adopted a new chapter to the Safety of Life at Sea (SOLAS) Convention entitled International Ship and Port Facility